 Options can be added/edited by typing in the Options field when selecting the Multiple Choice, Dropdown, or Radios field type.

 *Note: Once a field type has been chosen, it cannot be changed.

 Check the box next to the pre-built question(s) you wish to add to the application and click Add.

 Select the application from the dropdown and click Import.
 This will add all questions from the selected application to the application you're editing.
 This is a great way to make a "copy" of an existing application.

 Much like how your workflow statuses have triggers, application questions can also have triggers added to them that respond to specific answers, and have the ability to disposition candidates in a variety of ways.
-In order for the trigger to fire, you'll need to give it a designated keyword to look for in the candidate's answer.
-So, for example, if your question is "Are you able to work in the US?" a good trigger to add in might be a "Do not add to pipeline" or "silently reject" if the keyword is "no".
+In order for the trigger to fire, you'll need to give it an exact phrase to look for in the candidate's answer.
+So, for example, if your question is "Are you able to work in the US?" a good trigger to add in might be a "Do not add to pipeline" or "silently reject" if the answer is "no".